Institutions and Programs

 - Seventy-nine (79) colleges and schools will offer graduate programs in the pharmaceutical sciences at the M.S. and/or Ph.D. level in fall 2017.

-- First professional degree enrollment ranged from 31 to 1,942 students per college or school in fall 2016.
+- First professional degree enrollments ranged from 29 to 1,901 students per college or school in fall 2017.

-- First professional student pharmacist enrollments remained flat compared to fall 2015.
+- First professional student pharmacist enrollments were down 0.6 percent compared to fall 2016.

 Sources: AACP's institutional, faculty and student databases track on an annual basis the status of pharmacy's academic enterprise.
 Data in "Academic Pharmacy's Vital Statistics" are reflective of the Association's Profile of Pharmacy Faculty and Profile of Pharmacy Students.